Let's talk sex ed

 -

-The Ministry of Education is updating the Years 0-10 curriculum, which will change how sex ed is taught in schools.
+The Ministry of Education is updating the curriculum which will change how sex ed (or relationship and sexuality education) is taught in schools.
+Public submissions are open for the Years 11-13 curriculum until 15 June.

 -